Enailis/IA-Detection-Intrusion/sub-project-2/README.md

 You can now execute every python while by using the command `python3 <file.py>`.

+## Disclamer

+This projet is suppose to get the datas pushed to ELK in [sub-project-1](../sub-project-1/README.md) but to gain some time *(because of the horrible bandwidth of our school)* we decided to serialize the datas in a pickle file.

 ## First data loading

 You can use the file `split_data.py` to load the data from the `.xml` files and split them depending on appName.